 Imagine talking to your reader.

 The web feels different than a magazine, newspaper or book.
-We talk back there, get replies and have conversations.
+We talk back on the web, get replies and have conversations.
 When you write for the web, use a more conversational voice than you would for the printed page.
-It’s okay to write in the first person, whereas that would not generally fly in a printed article.
+It’s okay to write in the first person, whereas that would not usually fly in a printed article.

 Pay attention to your voice.
 Using “you” is fine.
 When I write blog posts, I imagine I’m giving advice, sharing ideas or having a conversation with a friend or colleague.
 I use “you” throughout my posts because I’m talking to you.
 I can’t see you, but I imagine you there, listening.
 This is perfectly healthy.